 Amidst the cold grips of winter, I frequently find myself yearning for an escape to a locale with just two temperatures: hot and hotter.
-Working full time with limited vacation, which I usually allocate in its entirety to a ‘cross the Atlantic’ trip, I have to be creative in fitting in some time in the sun.
-For the past few years I’ve done an annual quick-trip to the Bahamas.
-It has a pleasant tropical climate year round and, just as important, it’s a short and direct flight from Toronto to the Bahamas’ capital Nassau, which is critical when you can only swing a three or four night stay.
+For the past few years Nassau in the Bahamas has been the destination of choice for a mid-winter getaway.
+It has a pleasant tropical climate year round and, just as important, it’s a short and direct flight to the Bahamas’ capital from many North American cities, which is critical when you can only swing a three or four night stay.

-With easy flights to Nassau, Atlantis Paradise Island has fast become my go-to resort.
-Unlike most large Caribbean resorts, Atlantis is not all-inclusive which I enjoy as I find the quality of everything, from the food, to the hotel grounds, to the service, to be better on average.
-Here are six reasons why I keep coming back to Atlantis:
+With easy flights to Nassau, Atlantis Paradise Island has fast become a go-to spot.
+Unlike most large Caribbean resorts, Atlantis is not all-inclusive which I enjoy as I find the quality of everything, from the food, to the hotel grounds, to the service to be better on average.
+Here are six reasons why I keep coming back to Atlantis.

 Atlantis Paradise Island can be a culinary experience